byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Wo-Men have an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect with things that make living possible.

+It is when ones feelings are perfectly in touch with the reality of the forces in their environment, that one can begin to see the patterns which are capable of generating life.

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)

-#### *Naturally tap into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from beauty in nature.
-An archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine by connecting soil to soul.*
+#### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing beauty in nature.
+An archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.*

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)